Last Updated on

 Now, one disadvantage (or possibly advantage) of sharing with a pescatarian is that he or she can’t share any of the meat dishes.

 Perversely I seem to have my worst meat cravings in these situations and I REALLY wanted the morcilla and Criolla ( a spicy black pudding and red pepper dish) and of course a taste of rib-eye steak.
 So, we ordered…along with a couple of fish dishes, some chips and a salad.

 The morcilla was delicious, spicy and soft without too much grease and topped with a red pepper salsa.

 My friend’s mackerel escabeche arrived at about the same time.
 Beautifully presented, I had a tiny taste of this lovely fresh dish, which is essentially made by using a hot pickle to ‘cook’ fish which is then chilled.

 Octopus was seasoned with spicy pepper and avoided that rubbery effect you can so easily get through overcooking or even allowing the fish to sit on a hot counter.

-And, my rib-eye with a chimichurry was perfectly cooked and delicious with its garlicky topping.
-Of course we also ordered chips…
+And, my rib-eye with chimichurri was perfectly cooked and delicious with its garlicky topping.
+Of course, we also ordered chips…

 And, with some pretence at healthy eating, a salad of chicory, blue cheese and pomegranate

-But The Hedonist after his pescatorian menu had space for dulce de leche with banana split ice cream.
-And, for a few minutes I briefly wished I hadn’t eaten quite so much meat!
+But The Hedonist after his pescatarian menu had space for dulce de leche with banana split ice cream.
+And, for a few minutes, I briefly wished I hadn’t eaten quite so much meat!